Quansight-Labs/quansight-labs-site/posts/2019/11/metadsl-talk.md

 * One use case for unpure functions is to check if a certain python value has some **property**.
 Like checking if a integer is 0 to execute some optimization.
 Even if we don't wanna be able to prove anything about the actual details of these properties, we could model them as pre-checks for the substition based on deterministic functions on the values.
 * Another is to wrap/unwrap from **values in the host language** of Python.
 We need this at the edges of the system, for example to unwrap tuples or replace based on which python type is found.
 I don't think we can avoid this part.
 However, by making sure we limit it to the edges, we could still possibly prove things about the inside of thte system.
-* We also embed a **simply typed lambda calculus** into the language itself, and implement beta reduction by replacing variables in the subtree.
-ADD LINK FOR THIS.
+* We also [embed a **simply typed lambda calculus** into the language itself and implement beta reduction by replacing variables in the subtree][metadsl-abstraction].
 Beta reduction is impure, because we are doing a recursive find a replace on the subtree.
 Creation, from a Python function, is impure not only because it calls a Python callable, but also because it generates a "Variable" with a unique ID to save as the param for the function.
-* In order to compile a functional data flow expression to an imperative CFG we need to order our expressions (EXAMPLE LINK).
-One way to do this is to do a preorder (***check) traversal of the graph.
-More details can be found in XXXX data flow graph paper.
+* In order to compile a functional data flow expression to an imperative CFG we need to order our expressions.
+More details can be found in ["Optimizing compilation with the Value State Dependence Graph"][dataflow-paper] paper.
 It's hard for me at the moment to imagine this kind of transformation in a pure pattern replacement.

-These last two have probably been explore in the literature before.
-It would be good to talk to someone from the pattern matching community to ask about these two.
+For these last two, we should talk to folks from the term rewriting and lambda calculus communities.
+In particular, the ["International Conference on Formal Structures for Computation and Deduction"][fscd] seems like an appropriate venue to look into:

+> FSCD covers all aspects of formal structures for computation and deduction from theoretical foundations to applications.
+Building on two communities, RTA (Rewriting Techniques and Applications) and TLCA (Typed Lambda Calculi and Applications), FSCD embraces their core topics and broadens their scope to closely related areas in logics, models of computation (e.g. quantum computing, probabilistic computing, homotopy type theory), semantics and verification in new challenging areas (e.g. blockchain protocols or deep learning algorithms).

+There is also [a long history of approaches in trying to compile simply typed lambda calculus using term rewriting systems][lambda-term].

 ### Python Control Flow